Home » Costa Brava » Discovering Port de la Selva: A charming fishing village in Costa Brava

 You can reach the monastery by car, on foot, or on a bike.
 If you decide to hike to the monastery (which is a great option!), you can do so by taking the GR11 trail from Port de la Selva (5 km).

-The entrance cost is 6 €, except on the weekend of the 9th and 10th of October, which is free for everyone.
-Another great occasion to visit is when the Sant Pere de Rodes music festival takes place in July and August.
+The entrance fee is 6 €, except on the weekend of the 9th and 10th of October, which is free for everyone.
+Another great occasion to visit is when the Sant Pere de Rodes music festival in July and August.
 Then, you can enjoy classical music concerts in a truly unique setting!

 Sant Pere de Rodes monastery in Port de la Selva